ML-Bioinfo-CEITEC/rbp/README.md

 This package contains Python tools for RNA Biology, frequently used at the Panagiotis Alexiou's group at CEITEC (Brno, Czechia).

-### Introduction
+### For lab members
  - We use Python3 (ideally 3.7.4)
  - For testing, we use pytest.
- - Please, use virtualenv / pyenv / conda environments.
+ - To make your life easier, get GitHub account, ask to be added to `ML-Bioinfo-CEITEC` organization and set up [GitHub SSH keys](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) (if you have never done that, let me help you).
- - To make your life easier, set up [GitHub SSH keys](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) (if you have never done that, let me help you).
+ - Please, use virtualenv / pyenv / conda environments for everybody's sake.
  - Ask for forgiveness, not for permission.
 We are currently all admins, you are allowed to push to the master branch.

 ### Install